-Before you start service or maintenance work:
+Before you start service or maintenance:

-- · Set the machine to a safe condition. - Wait for the machine to cool down.
-Engine components and fluids may be hot enough to cause burns. - Read and understand all of the service and maintenance safety information.
+- · Set the machine to a safe condition. - Wait for the machine to cool.
+Engine components and fluids can cause burns. - Read and understand all the service and maintenance safety information.

 12.2.1 Machine Maintenance Schedule